Megacephalo/plugin_architecture_exercise/README.md

 - Cross-platform
 - Safe memory management by using smart pointers instead of raw ones

-This project serves as a supporting reference material for the article [How Plugin Architecture works?](https://megacephalo.github.io/posts/area-software-design/how_to_reate_a_memory_safe_cross_platform_plugin/)
+This project serves as a supporting reference material for the article [How to reate a memory safe cross platform plugin with C++](https://megacephalo.github.io/posts/area-software-design/how_to_reate_a_memory_safe_cross_platform_plugin/)

 # How to install?